 In relation to Appropriate Assessment, Under Article 6(3) of the Habitats Directive, any plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans / projects, having regard to the conservation objectives of that designated site.
 In this case, in accordance with Forestry Regulation S.I.191 / 2017 the DAFM as 'competent national authority' undertook a Stage 1 screening including in-combination effects in relation to the listed Natura 2000 site.
 The DAFM found eleven European sites within 15 km of the proposal area, and that there was no reason to extend the zone of influence in this case.
 The FAC consulted publicly available information from the NPWS and EPA and identified the same eleven sites.
 The FAC in considering the grounds of appeal that when Natura sites were identified within 15km that an appropriate assessment should have been triggered, find the DAFM in their screening considered each of the eleven sites in turn and listed the associated qualifying interests and conservation objectives and the reasons for their screening conclusions.
+DAFM's reasons for screening out the different sites were site dependant, including reasons such as the absence within or adjacent to the project area of any habitat(s) listed as a qualifying interest of the Natura site, the unsuitability of the project area for use by any species listed as a qualifying interest of the Natura site.
 The DAFM also undertook and recorded a consideration of other plans and projects, including forestry and non-forestry projects, and concluded that the project, when considered in combination with other plans and projects, will not give rise to the possibility of a significant effect on any Natura site.
 The FAC considered all of the evidence before it and is not satisfied that the DAFM erred in their decision to screen out the eleven Natura sites for Appropriate Assessment.

-Regarding the grounds of appeal stating a Natura 2000 site was in a different catchment; there is no such record in the file and so no basis can be found for this grounds of appeal.
+Regarding the grounds of appeal stating a Natura 2000 site was in a different catchment; there is no such record in the file and so no basis can be found for this ground of appeal.
 Regarding the grounds of appeal that the Inspector answered in the affirmative to Questions 3 & 4 in the Certification Report but did not provide any evidence as to why he did so, the FAC finds Question 3 refers to the review of all referrals and submissions in this case.
-Based on the evidence before it that only one referral and submission was made in this case the FAC finds this response adequate.
+Based on the evidence before it that no referrals and submissions were made in this case the FAC finds this response adequate.
 Question 4 refers to the inspector having sufficient information to make a sound judgement on the likelihood of the project having a significant effect on a European site.
 Having reviewed the evidence before it, including the Appropriate Assessment screening, the FAC is satisfied that the inspector had sufficient information before him to make his decision.